 Become a Tutor

-The Writing Center recruits, trains, and hires its employees each fall through enrollment in an upper-division English course: ENG 39895 Tutoring Writing.
+The Writing Center recruits, trains, and hires its employees each fall through enrollment in an upper-division English course: ENG 41194 Tutoring of Writing.

 This course is ideal for: